The Oracle Part 1

 22. The acute tangibility of the effect on our mind is present, when our state of consciousness is active.

-23. Thereby, our thoughts can be addressed, in accordance to their evolution.
+23. Thereby, our thoughts can be addressed, in accordance to their corresponding evolution and presentation.

-24. As the process evolves, our mind recognises the difference, between rational or irrational thoughts.
+24. As the process evolves, our mind recognises the difference, between rational or irrational thoughts in their entirety.

-25. There can be no doubt that without its proper usage, the relation that cognisance has with the other elements of logos is then undefined.
+25. There can be no doubt that without its proper usage, the relation that consciousness has with the other elements of logos is then undefined.

-26. Thus, it would render logos, as a futile process of no determination or usefulness in philosophy.
+26. Thus, it would render logos, as a futile process of no determination or usefulness in any form of philosophy.

-27. The productive nature of the Socratic method was enquiry by constant repetition.
+27. The productive nature of the Socratic method was enquiry, by constant repetition that had developed, through the persistence of his rhetoric.

-28. Cognisant thoughts were what allowed this method to proceed its natural course of elenchus.
+28. Conscious thoughts were what allowed this fascinating method to proceed its natural course of elenchus.

-30. Every sensation expressed good or bad is either discerned, by our cognisance demonstrated.
+30. Every sensation expressed good or bad is either discerned, by our actual consciousness demonstrated.

-31. This sign is a pronounced demonstration of the distinction of either extreme.
+31. This sign is a pronounced demonstration of the distinction of either extreme manifest in its comparison.

 32. What should concern us is not the admission of its importance, but the omission of its viability.